techbyderek/Biography/README.md

 - **Methodologies:** Agile (Scrum, Kanban)

 ### 📰 Certifications
-- CompTIA A+ V15
+- CompTIA A+ v15
 - Google IT Support

 ---

-## 🚀 Current Focus
+## 🚀 Aspiring Gameplay Programmer

-Building game engines and low-level systems in C++.
-Specializing in engine programming with experience in full-stack development.
+Transitioning from web development into gameplay programming with a focus on C++ and Unreal Engine.
+Goal: Land a gameplay programming job at a game studio.

 ---

-## 🛠️ Projects
+## 🛠️ Projects (C++ & Gameplay)

-* *COMING SOON* *
+*COMING SOON*

 ---